Hearts of the World: Reception

-"I don't believe that Mr. Griffith ever forgave himself for making Hearts of the World.
-'War is the villain,' he repeated, 'not any particular people.'"

-Some historians have also noted that Hearts of the World and similar films encouraged a 'hysterical hatred' of the enemy which complicated the task of the Versailles peacemakers.
+Some historians have also noted that Hearts of the World and similar films encouraged a "hysterical hatred" of the enemy, which complicated the task of the Versailles peacemakers.

 Like many American films of the time, Hearts of the World was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required cuts, in Reel 3, of that part of a bayoneting scene showing closeup of a man's side from which a stream of blood flows, Reel 6, that portion of dancing scene where dancer twirls her skirt and exposes posterior to camera, officer carrying young woman off into other room, six scenes of German officer on floor motioning to young woman to come and lie down beside him, closeup of same German officer reaching up with arms for young woman to come to him, closeup of officer and young woman embracing in bunk, officers forcing young peasant women towards bunks, scene showing young women in bunks with clothing disheveled and hair down and officers walking off and adjusting clothes, and the intertitle "Dungeons of Lust" and scenes of young women lying prostrate following the intertitle.

-Hearts of the World is referenced in L. M. Montgomery's novel set during World War I, Rilla of Ingleside.
-Rilla recalls in her diary, "The heroine was struggling with a horrible German soldier who was trying to drag her away.
-I knew she had a knife—I had seen her hide it, to have it in readiness—and I couldn't understand why she didn't produce it and finish the brute.
-I thought she must have forgotten it, and just at the tensest moment of the scene I lost my head altogether.
-I just stood right up on my feet in that crowded house and shrieked at the top of my voice—'The knife is in your stocking—the knife is in your stocking!'"